-What’s the best follow-me drone for sports that can track your movement as you bike, skateboard, ski, snowboard?
+What’s the best follow-me drone for sports that can track your movement as you bike, skateboard, ski, or snowboard?
 Whatever your hobby is, follow-me drones are one of the best ways to photograph or video record action sports.

 Drones that cost under $1,000 are capable of setting flight paths and tracking subjects all without any human interaction in-flight, making it so you can capture video while in the midst of action sports like skating or biking.